TBD54566975/tbd-project-template/GOVERNANCE.md

 ## Maintainers

 Maintainers have write access GitHub repositories and act as project administrators.
 They approve and merge pull requests, cut releases, and guide collaboration with the community.
 They have:
-The GitHub team for Node.js core collaborators is @nodejs/collaborators.
-Collaborators have:

 * Commit access to their project's repositories
 * Write access to continuous integration (CI) jobs

 Both maintainers and non-maintainers may propose changes to source code.
 The mechanism to propose such a change is a GitHub pull request.
 Maintainers review and merge (_land_) pull requests.

 If a maintainer opposes a proposed change, then the change cannot land.
-The exception is if the TSC votes to approve the change despite the opposition.
-Usually, involving the TSC is unnecessary.
+The exception is if the Governance Committee (GC) votes to approve the change despite the opposition.
+Usually, involving the GC is unnecessary.

 See: